pixavier/meta4snap/README.md

 meta4Snap can interact with external systems using the MQTT extension for Snap *!*.

 The first release used MQTT to connect the 3D visot to Snap *!*.
-[Try it](https://pixavier.github.io/meta4snap/old) here.
+You can [try it](https://pixavier.github.io/meta4snap/old) here.

 This project is inspired by projects like [BeetleBlocks](http://beetleblocks.com).